 We were geared up, signed in, and on trail at just after seven a.m., seven ten to be exact.
 The trail is pretty flat early on, a little rocky at first, but it gets softer a few minutes into the hike.

 On the flat section, the trail follows the brook up for about 1.6 miles until you come to a bridge crossing.
 There is a sign there that tells you that distance and it's handy to have on the way back.
 It took us about forty minutes to reach this point in the hike and we went across the bridge following signs to head towards Mount Marcy.

 About ten minutes after the bridge, the terrain turns rocky.
 We thought we were going to be taking a nice gentle walk through some clear, flat trails to get to Lake Colden.
 Boy, were we wrong.
 The trail starts with some moderate elevation and some light mud areas and big rocks all across the trail.

-At the hour and forty minute mark, there was a right turn in the trail and a spur that opened a little to the left.
+At the hour and thirty minute mark, there was a right turn in the trail and a spur that opened a little to the left.
 We peaked out to the left and found the Henderson Monument and took a few pictures there before getting back on trail.